DFHack/dfhack/README.rst

 :unassign:     Unassign selected creature from it's zone.
 :nick:         Mass-assign nicknames, must be followed by the name you want to set.
 :remnick:      Mass-remove nicknames.
+:tocages:      Assign unit(s) to cages inside a pasture.
 :uinfo:        Print info about unit(s).
 If no filters are set a unit must be selected in the in-game ui.
 :zinfo:        Print info about zone(s).
 If no filters are set zones under the cursor are listed.
 :verbose:      Print some more info.